 - Skim milk – 0.3 g

 - White rice – 0.3 g

 - Corn – 0.4 g

-It’s worth noting that although some plant sources do have a high percentage of glutamine, the overall protein content is low, so a large amount of those foods would need to be consumed in order to get the amount listed.
+It’s worth noting that although some plant sources have a high percentage of this amino acid, the overall protein content is low, so a large amount of those foods would need to be consumed to get the amount listed.
 With that in mind, animal products are the easiest way to increase glutamine consumption through food.
-Virtually any food containing protein will contain some this amino acid.
+Virtually any food containing protein will contain some of this amino acid.

 Need help tracking protein intake?
 This app helps!